-It's important for any comprehensive financial plan to offer strategies for mitigating the erosive effect of taxes on a portfolio.
+It's important for any comprehensive financial plan to offer strategies that seek to reduce the impact of taxes on a portfolio.
 And with the federal deficit higher than ever and taxes today still relatively low by historical standards, the potential for higher future tax rates is significant.
-This page is designed to help you walk your clients through some of the tax-related challenges they're likely to face — and to provide some potential solutions.
+This page is designed to take you through some of the tax-related challenges you're likely to face — and to provide some potential solutions.

-Annual federal budget deficits have existed since the first part of the century, but have risen dramatically since 2008.
+Annual federal budget deficits have existed since the first part of the century, but have risen dramatically in the past couple of years.
 In fact, the annual deficit more than tripled from 2008 to 2009, according to the Congressional Budget Office, while government debt is at a post-WWII high.

 Annual U.S. federal budget deficits, 2000-2012 ($B)